syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

 1. ✅&nbsp;&nbsp;Packaged the pipeline step as a Docker image
 1. ✅&nbsp;&nbsp;Tested the Docker image
-1. ✅&nbsp;&nbsp;`dependencies`: Defined what needs to be present on your Workers to fulfil this Promise
+1. ✅&nbsp;&nbsp;`dependencies`: Defined what needs to be present on your Destinations to fulfil this Promise
 1. ✅&nbsp;&nbsp;Installed your Kratix Promise
 1. ✅&nbsp;&nbsp;Created and submitted a request for the promised Resource
 1. ✅&nbsp;&nbsp;Reviewed the components of a Promise